-After your Freshman Orientation last summer, you should have your first semester classes already settled and a general understanding of our College’s requirements.
+After your New Student Orientation, you have your first semester classes already settled and a general understanding of our College’s requirements.

 If you have not already done so, you should speak with an advisor regarding any AP/IB/Transfer credits that you have received and find out if that credit exempts you from specific required classes.

 Remember that all freshmen in the College take JOUR181 (unless you placed out via the diagnostic offered during the schedule adjustment period) and JOUR200 during their first semester.
 To stay on track with your journalism classes, you should have taken JOUR181, JOUR200 and JOUR201 by the end of your second semester.